FlagMyLease

 1. Get a written lease.
 Louisiana allows oral leases, but they're extremely difficult to enforce.
 If your landlord insists on a verbal agreement, insist on getting it in writing.
 The Civil Code protections apply either way, but proving terms without a written document is a losing battle.

-1. Know the one-month deposit return deadline.
-Mark your calendar.
-If the deposit isn't returned within 30 days with an itemized statement, you have a claim.
+1. The one-month deposit return deadline.
+Some tenants find it helpful to mark their calendar for this deadline.
+If the deposit isn't returned within 30 days with an itemized statement, the tenant may have a claim under state law.

 1. Use the repair-and-deduct remedy.
 Art.
-2694 gives you a direct tool: if the landlord fails to make necessary repairs after notice, you can make them yourself and deduct the cost from rent.
+2694 provides a specific remedy: if the landlord fails to make necessary repairs after notice, you can make them yourself and deduct the cost from rent.
 Follow the procedure carefully — written notice, reasonable time to respond, then act.

 1. Understand the civil law difference.
 Louisiana's legal framework is structurally different from other states.
 If you're researching your rights online, make sure you're reading Louisiana-specific sources, not general landlord-tenant guides based on common law principles.